info-201a-wi22/final-project-greenfoot/docs/p01-proposal.md

 3-5 research questions.
 What motivates the questions?
 Why are they important?
 See the Deign Brief, section B.4. (about 150 words)

 * How did COVID restrictions impact GHG emissions on a state-by-state basis?
+* How did COVID restrictions worldwide affect GHG emissions? - Ryan
 * Did COVID make any significant change in the amount of pollution, compared to 'ideal' 0 GHG emissions models?
-* How much pollution was actually prevented compared to pre-pandemic models of pollution?
+How much pollution was actually prevented compared to pre-pandemic models of pollution? - Liam
-* Did states which had harsher restrictions offset enough GHG emission from cars, etc... to combat increased power usage to be useful?
-* New Zealand as a control?
-They continued as normal, how were their greenhouse gas emissions different from other countries which suffered more from COVID?
+* How much GHG emissions have been prevented due to shutdown of factories worldwide?

 ### The Dataset: